Sex With Prostate Cancer: How to Get Your Sex Life Back on Track

 Others are choosing a more intensive treatment to restore sexual function.
 Penile injection therapy is another option, particularly for patients in need of severe erectile dysfunction management.
 Those who had localized prostate cancer or had a prostatectomy might select an option such as this.
 Those who went through prostate cancer management can choose any approach that fits them best.

-Regardless of the type of treatment a patient goes for, they are all meant to boost blood flow and provide an erect penis.
+Irrespective of the chosen treatment, the goal is to enhance blood flow and facilitate an erect penis.
 Blood flow improvement is critical after having a robotic prostatectomy.
 The main problem with robotic prostate surgery or any surgery for the prostate can result in poor blood flow.
 This is what causes erectile dysfunction.

 Conclusion